Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 !!! warning
     Issue will occur if there are less than 4 pixels between the screen's **left** or **top** border and the tail.

-Since a picture is worth a thousand words, let's see how it behaves if we define a bubble with insufficient space on the edges for its tail to be displayed correctly.
+Since a picture is worth a thousand words, let's see how it behaves if we define a bubble with insufficient space on the edges for its tail to be displayed correctly.<BR>
-In the following tests, we will set different bubble coordinates so that it lacks 1 single pixel to allow the tail to be fully displayed.
+In the following tests, we will set different bubble coordinates so that it lacks 1 single pixel to allow the tail to be fully displayed.<BR>
 Again we will test with both white (orange) and black backgrounds as it helps to understand what is drawn on screen.

 ![24-Bubble Tails_POS](24-Bubble&Tails_POS.png)

-It enlights that issues occur when there is not enough space on TOP and/or LEFT screen sides to display the tail, creating some *backdraft* tail that displays over the text.
+It enlights that issues occur when there is not enough space on TOP and/or LEFT screen sides to display the tail, creating some *backdraft* tail that displays over the text.<BR>
-We note that, apart for just displaying what fits the screen, there is no particular issue with BOTTOM or RIGHT sides of the screen.
+We note that, apart for just displaying what fits the screen, there is no particular issue with BOTTOM or RIGHT sides of the screen.<BR>
 We will also note that, despite there is no tail to be meant to be shown on middle screenshot (`AlignH` & `AlignV` both set to `Center`), it still creates, for some reason, a single and unwanted pixel dot in the upper-left corner.

 ![25-Bubble Tails_NEG](25-Bubble&Tails_NEG.png)